WesleyYep/exchange/docs/development.md

 ## DB
 The database is a postgres DB running on linux.
-The database is called exchange and has a user witll all privileges; exchange_app/exchange_app
+The database is called exchange and has a user with all privileges; exchange_app/exchange_app

 ### starting